Hardcoreprawn/architecture/input/posts/requirements/compatibility.md

 ## Acceptance Criteria

-* The software is deployed to a Linux container, compatible with Kubernetes.
+* Where possible, Run all software on a Linux container compatible with Kubernetes.
 * The image should be on our technology register and pulled from our hub.
 * The software targets a currently supported version of the .NET framework.